kok-s0s/how_i_learned_cmake/projects/calculator/README.md

 # A Simple Calculator

-i will use c-plus-lus to make it.
+i will use c-plus-plus to make it.

 and use CMake to build && package it.